risk-first/website/risks/Agency-Risk.md

 ### Goal Alignment

 As we stated at the beginning, [Agency Risk](Agency-Risk.md) at any level comes down to differences of [Goals](../thinking/Glossary.md#goal-in-mind) between the different agents, whether they are _people_, _teams_ or _software_.

+#### Skin In The Game

-So, if you can _align the goals_ of the agents involved, you can mitigate [Agency Risk](Agency-Risk.md).
+If you can _align the goals_ of the agents involved, you can mitigate [Agency Risk](Agency-Risk.md).
 Nassim Nicholas Taleb calls this "skin in the game": that is, the agent is exposed to the same risks as the principal.

 > "Which brings us to the largest fragilizer of society, and greatest generator of crises, absence of 'skin in the game.'
 Some become antifragile at the expense of others by getting the upside (or gains) from volatility, variations, and disorder and exposing others to the downside risks of losses or harm." - [Nassim Nicholas Taleb, _Antifragile_](https://a.co/d/07LfBTI)

+Mafia bosses understand this theory well:  in order to engender _complete loyalty_ in your soldiers, you threaten their families.
+Follow the rules or your family gets whacked!
+Another example of this is [The Code of Hammurabi](https://en.wikipedia.org/wiki/Code_of_Hammurabi), a Babylonian legal text composed c.
+1755–1750 BC.
+One law states:

+> "The death of a homeowner in a house collapse necessitates the death of the house's builder... if the homeowner's son died, the builder's son must die also." - [Code of Hammurabi, _Wikipedia_](https://en.wikipedia.org/wiki/Code_of_Hammurabi#Theories_of_purpose)

-This kind of financial exposure isn't very common on software projects.
+Luckily, these kinds of exposure aren't very common on software projects!
 [Fixed Price Contracts](../thinking/One-Size-Fits-No-One.md#waterfall) and [Employee Stock Options](https://en.wikipedia.org/wiki/Employee_stock_option) are two exceptions.

+#### Needs Theory

-But  David McClelland's Needs Theory suggests that there are other kinds of skin-in-the-game: the intrinsic interest in the work being done, or extrinsic factors such as the recognition, achievement, or personal growth derived from it.
+David McClelland's Needs Theory suggests that there are two types of skin-in-the-game: the _intrinsic_ interest in the work being done and _extrinsic_ factors such as the recognition, achievement, or personal growth derived from it.

 > "Need theory... proposed by psychologist David McClelland, is a motivational model that attempts to explain how the needs for achievement, power, and affiliation affect the actions of people from a managerial context...
 McClelland stated that we all have these three types of motivation regardless of age, sex, race, or culture.
 The type of motivation by which each individual is driven derives from their life experiences and the opinions of their culture. " - [Need Theory, _Wikipedia_](https://en.wikipedia.org/wiki/Need_theory)